Shawhir/KnowledgeHub/docs/vegetation/materials_and_textures.md

 # Materials and Textures

 ### General Overview
-This Spec generalises the 3D models appearances, so after, each category (vegetation, transportation, etc) will get their own additional specification.
-So for now use this as an overall guide.

-- Material names follow \<base_name\>, plus suffixes as described in the section **“Asset Structure”.**
+This Manual focuses on the appearances of 3D trees, however more information on the vegetation pipeline can be found in the Index.
+Material names follow <base_name>, plus suffixes as described in the section “Asset Structure”.

-- Do not use real logos or branding on any model

 - All map types will use same UV Set.